Farah017/Farah017.github.io/README.md

 # 🚀 Farah017 Portfolio & Projects

 Welcome!
 This repository contains both my evolving portfolio site (Versions 1–4) and my featured **Zoo Booking System** project.
-I’ve documented each stage clearly so employers can see my progression in design, responsiveness, and security focus.
+I’ve documented each stage clearly so you can see my progression in design, responsiveness and security focus.

 ---